IcemanMick/ci_pp2_feeling-quizzy/README.md

 <details><summary>Timeout</summary><img src = "./docs/validation/008_css4.PNG"></details>

 ### JavaScript
-Each webpage was passed through [JSHint JavaScript Validator](https://jshint.com/).
+Script.js was passed through [JSHint JavaScript Validator](https://jshint.com/).
 While 46 warnings were present on the report, these relate to the use of basic JS syntax such as "let", "const", and similar.
 Warning advises me to use Mozilla JS extensions.
 Unsure if this is because the local computer on which I run Gitpod through is running Windows 8 operating software.
+This does prevent me from using VS Code Editor on my desktop.
 I would not be able to write JS code without using the syntax for which I am being warned for.
+There were no significant errors.

 <details><summary>script.js</summary><img src ="./docs/validation/009_jshint.PNG"></details>